Learning Assistant Program

 - Feedback Loops: Establishing feedback loops where TAs and LAs regularly provide constructive feedback to each other can enhance teaching practices.
 TAs can give feedback on instructional techniques, while LAs can offer insights on student reactions and engagement.

+By fostering a collaborative and supportive relationship, TAs and LAs can enhance their own professional development and improve the overall learning experience for students.
 By leveraging their respective strengths and collaborating effectively, LAs and TAs can create a more dynamic and supportive learning environment that benefits both students and the educational team.

 Become a Learning Assistant!